Official: Ruling means S. Carolina schools can require masks

 “Masks must, at a minimum, be an option for school districts to employ to accommodate those with disabilities so they, too, can access a free public education,” the judge wrote.

-A different lawsuit over the mask ban is still being considered by the South Carolina Supreme Court.
+A different lawsuit over the mask mandate ban is still being considered by the South Carolina Supreme Court.

 Follow Jeffrey Collins on Twitter at https://twitter.com/JSCollinsAP.